General Messages > General Topics > Life of Faith

 “And blessed is she who believed that there would be a fulfillment of what had been spoken to her by the Lord.”

-The opening words are: “And blessed is she who believed…” What is it that Mary believed?
-Mary believed that what God had spoken to her would be fulfilled.
+What is it that Mary believed?
+Mary believed what God had spoken to her would be fulfilled.
 She believed in the truth, in what God had said.

-We may wonder why the Scriptures says, “Blessed is she who believed”.
+We may wonder why the Scriptures says: “Blessed is she who believed”.
 Why “blessed”?
 Wasn’t it easy for Mary to believe God since the message to her was so clear?
-We may think our problem is that we do not hear God speaking to us in such a direct way.
-We imagine that if God were to speak to us the same way He did to Mary, we will surely believe and act on it.
+We may think our problem is that we do not hear God speaking to us in such a clear and direct way.
+We imagine that if God were to speak to us in the same way He did to Mary, we would surely believe.
 We may then think that it would have been easy for Mary to believe what the Lord had said.
 But was it really that easy for Mary to believe?
-To truly believe or have true faith requires the appropriate response to the truth we have come to recognise.
+To truly believe or to have true faith requires a positive response to the truth we have come to recognise.
 And this can be very difficult.

-Let us first look at the context of Luke 1 and compare the responses of two characters: Zacharias and Mary.
+Let us first look at the context of Luke 1 and compare the responses of two persons: Zacharias and Mary.

 Zacharias’ question